Become an Election Judge l Current Judge Information

 Paid Application (pdf)

-Student Election Judge - High school students can be election judges
+Student Election Judge - High school students can be election judges and be paid:

 Student Judge Information (pdf)